-If you don't drink dairy milk, look for a plant-based milk alternative that's fortified by checking nutrition labels for the calcium and vitamin D daily values.
+If you don't drink dairy milk, look for a plant-based milk alternative that's fortified with calcium (and vitamin D) by checking nutrition labels for daily values.

 Most types of cheese are excellent sources of calcium — namely, hard cheeses such as Parmesan.
 Soft cheeses like ricotta and cream cheese have less calcium.

 Note that most hard cheeses are very low in lactose and are often tolerated even by those people with lactose intolerance.